yihao6/digital_diffeomorphism/README.md

 <img src='docs/_static/imgs/example.png' width="1000px"/>

-# Digital diffeomorphism volume and Non-diffeomorphic area
+# Non-diffeomorphic volume and Non-diffeomorphic area
-This is an implementation of the **digital diffeomorphism volume** and **non-diffeomorphic area** computation we introduced in our paper:
+This is an implementation of the **non-diffeomorphic volume** and **non-diffeomorphic area** computation we introduced in our paper:

 <a href="https://arxiv.org/abs/2212.06060">Liu, Yihao, et al. "On Finite Difference Jacobian Computation in Deformable Image Registration." arXiv preprint arXiv:2212.06060 (2022).</a>